 If you require support with bodily functions or preparation of meals, then you could claim back any associated costs.

-As mentioned earlier, it’s important that you claim for everything you might be entitled to at the same time.
+As mentioned earlier, you must claim for everything you might be entitled to at the same time.
 Our solicitors could help make sure your claim is submitted properly to try and ensure you receive the correct amount of compensation for your injuries.
 Please call a member of our team for free advice on claiming.

 When you’re unable to work as a direct result of a criminal injury, you could be entitled to claim for a loss of earnings payment.

 The injuries you sustained during the crime must result in a total inability to work or lead to a very limited ability to work.
-To be eligible to claim, you’ll need to show that:
+To be eligible to claim a criminal injuries compensation maximum payout, you’ll need to show that: